Fees and funding

 All scholarships are available as a +3 (PhD) or 1 + 3 (MA Social Research and PhD) basis to ensure students meet ESRC training benchmarks for social research methods.

-Nominations are now open for White Rose Social Sciences Doctoral Training Partnership (WRDTP) Studentships commencing in October 2021.
+Nominations for White Rose Social Sciences Doctoral Training Partnership (WRDTP) Studentships commencing in 2021 are now closed.
 If you are interested in studying for a PhD in Politics and International Relations, you are eligible for nomination by your supervisor to the WRDTP Studentships.
+Check the page below to find out about 2022/23.

 Find out more